krinya/funda_data_scraper/README.md

 # TODO

-* put properties to map
+* put properties to a map --> create heatmap
 * create model to estimate prices